 “At the ASPSU we believe cooperation, not confrontation, will address many of the key issues between player and management, and want to work with clubs for the benefit of all.”

-The second significant element of ASPSU membership is its exclusive player insurance policy, designed specifically to meet the needs of Non-League players.
+The second significant element of ASPSU membership is its exclusive player insurance policy, designed specifically to meet the needs of Non-League players – and this netbet bonus code helps meet the needs of sports betting.

 This insurance package is second to none, covering such costs as private scans, x-rays, overnight hospitalisation and immediate private physiotherapy – but also lump sum payments for events like broken bones, damaged ligaments or career-ending injury.
 It is also one of the few available policies which pays a cash benefit for ‘loss of time’ while out injured and unable to play, regardless of whether your club continues to pay your wages or not.
 This represents a huge benefit to all players as devastating injury can be one misplaced tackle away.